Introduction

 - Successfully enrolled for the Hong Kong e-Channel service; and

-- Successfully bound their “Electronic Identity” through “Macao One Account” mobile application.
+- Successfully bound their “Electronic Identity” through the “Macao One Account” mobile application.

 For information on how to bind the “Electronic Identity”, please visit Electronic Identity.